-DATE: March 17, 2020
+DATE: December 06, 2022

-TIME: 2:31 PM
+TIME: 4:36 PM

-WSR 20-07-102
+WSR 22-24-105

-Agency: Department of Revenue Effective date of rule: Permanent Rules □ 31 days after filing. □ Other (specify) (If less than 31 days after filing, a specific finding under RCW 34.05.380(3) is required and should be stated below) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☐ No If Yes, explain: Purpose: The department is amending WAC 458-29A-400 to reflect 2019 legislation that exempts certain leasehold interests in arenas with a seating capacity of more than two thousand from the leasehold excise tax.
-Citation of rules affected by this order: New: Repealed: Amended: WAC 458-29A-400 Suspended: Statutory authority for adoption: RCW 82.32.300 and RCW 82.01.060(2) Other authority: Not applicable.
-PERMANENT RULE (Including Expedited Rule Making) Adopted under notice filed as WSR 19-21-141 on October 21, 2019 (date).
-Describe any changes other than editing from proposed to adopted version: None.
-If a preliminary cost-benefit analysis was prepared under RCW 34.05.328, a final cost-benefit analysis is available by contacting: Name: Address: Phone: Fax: TTY: Email: Web site: Other: A preliminary cost-benefit analysis was not prepared.
+Agency: Department of Revenue Effective date of rule: Permanent Rules ☑ 31 days after filing. ☐ Other (specify) (If less than 31 days after filing, a specific finding under RCW 34.05.380(3) is required and should be stated below) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☐ No If Yes, explain: Purpose: The Department of Revenue is updating WAC 458-29A-400 to incorporate the following legislation passed by Washington's Legislature in 2022: SSB 5910 AND HB 2058.
+Specifically, language has been added to this rule to incorporate RCW 82.29A.125, which grants an exemption from leasehold excise tax for electric vehicle infrastructure.
+Additionally, language has been added to this rule to incorporate RCW 82.29A.130(22), which grants an exemption from leasehold excise tax for certain facilities owned by the state park and recreation committee.
+Citation of rules affected by this order: New: Repealed: Amended: WAC 458-29A-400 Leasehold excise tax-Exemptions.
+Suspended: Statutory authority for adoption: RCW 82.32.300, RCW 82.01.060, RCW 29A.140 Other authority: Not Applicable PERMANENT RULE (Including Expedited Rule Making) Adopted under notice filed as WSR 22-20-048 on 09/28/2022 (date).
+Describe any changes other than editing from proposed to adopted version: None If a preliminary cost-benefit analysis was prepared under RCW 34.05.328, a final cost-benefit analysis is available by contacting: Name: N/A Address: Phone: Fax: TTY: Email: Web site: Other: A preliminary cost-benefit analysis was not prepared.